alphap8/public/desertRiddle/README.md

 such as https://scastie.scala-lang.org/

 # Reading the code
-The code is actually divided into two sections:
+The code is actually divided into 3 sections:
-The first is decalaring all the types and constructs that implement the calculations.
-The second part is actually using them in the most readable way.

 ### part 1:
 Here we decalare all the components needed for our riddle: